X-lab2017/open-digger/REPORT_TEMPLATE.md

 {{sqls.developers-top.text}}

-## Top {{sqls.developers-top-Chinese.config.topN}} Chinese active developers

-We calculated the activity of Chinese developers on GitHub and the top {{sqls.developers-top-Chinese.config.topN}} most active developers are as follows.

-{{sqls.developers-top-Chinese.text}}

 ## GitHub Word Cloud

 We select topics of top 10w active repositories, filtered the topics with a frequency of more than 25.
 Then a word cloud map is generated based on the data.
 The word cloud visually highlights the topics that appear frequently, so that we can quickly get the more popular topics.